Southern railway line, Queensland

 The Southern railway line serves the Darling Downs region of Queensland, Australia.
 The 197 km long line branches from the Western line at Toowoomba, 161 km west of Brisbane, and proceeds south through Warwick and Stanthorpe to the New South Wales/Queensland state border at Wallangarra.
+Following bushfires in 2023, the line from Stanthorpe to Wallangarra was permanently closed, but in February 2025, the line was reopened to Ballandean.

 History

 The first section of the Southern railway opened from the end of the Main Line railway at Toowoomba to Millhill to the north of Warwick, on 9 January 1871, the line terminating there to save the cost of a bridge over the Condamine River.

 In 1872, tin was discovered at Stanthorpe, but disagreement over the route to be taken through Warwick resulted in the approval to extend the line not being given until 1877.
-The difficult terrain south of Warwick required two tunnels, one through solid rock which took two years to excavate, and the line opened to Stanthorpe on 3 May 1881.
+The difficult terrain south of Warwick required two tunnels, one through solid rock, which took two years to excavate, and the line opened to Stanthorpe on 3 May 1881.
 The Dalveen Tunnel was added to the Queensland Heritage Register on 28 July 2000.

 The Southern line was completed to Wallangarra on 14 February 1887.
 The first passenger trains between Brisbane and Sydney ran on 16 January 1888, when the New South Wales Main Northern line opened.
 Trains operated via Gowrie Junction on the Western line until 1915 when the Drayton Deviation opened, shaving 30 minutes off journey times.

 As all trains from Brisbane to Warwick and beyond had to travel via Toowoomba, a proposal to provide a direct line to Warwick, known as the Via Recta, was developed.
 That would have involved another crossing of the Main Range through Spicers Gap, involving a spiral loop with uncompensated 1-in-33 grades and 100 m radius curves, giving a ruling grade equivalent of 1 in 27.
 The Via Recta proposal would have involved very significant construction costs, and once it was agreed to extend the standard gauge line from Casino to South Brisbane, the need for the Via Recta disappeared.

 In 1904, the South Western railway line was opened.
 It left the Southern railway just south of Warwick station to initially reach Thane and then Dirranbandi more than 400 km to the west.

 In December 1910 the Roessler railway station was established at the 200 mi point between Thulimbah and Stanthorpe.
 It was named after a pioneer fruitgrower in the district.
 In September 1916 it was renamed Applethorpe railway station due to anti-German sentiment during World War I.